 - salt, pepper to taste

-- optional spices: cumin, majoram, thyme, oregano pinch of cayenne pepper
+- optional spices: cumin, majoram, thyme

 - 1-2 tsp tumeric powder